needle-mirror/com.unity.sequences/Documentation~/sequences-window.md

 To rename a Sequence, select it twice, then type the new name and press the Enter key or click anywhere to confirm the renaming.

+>**Note:**
+>* The Sequences window currently prevents you from renaming a Sequence that is a Prefab (see the [suggested workaround](known-issues.md)).
+>* If you rename a Sequence within a Sequence that is a Prefab, you might need to apply overrides from the Prefab instance to the Prefab asset to keep them synchronized.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ### Deleting Sequences

 To delete a Sequence from your project, select it and press the Delete key or right-click on it and select **Delete**.
 This also automatically deletes from your project all Sequences the deleted Sequence may contain.

+>**Note:** If you want to delete a Sequence within a Sequence that is a Prefab, you might need to enter the Prefab Mode first.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ### Browsing through Sequences